MikeMaximus/gbm/GBM/readme.txt

 		- If no saved games are detected, the full list is shown.
 	- The "Select All" checkbox should now function in a more expected manner.
 	- Column sizes will no longer reset when filters are applied.
+	- Columns now automatically resize when the form is resized.
 	- Added columns to display more information about each configuration.
 	- Fixed performance issues when filtering or sorting large data sets.
 - Improved saved game detection on the Import window.